mhogrefe/malachite/docs/performance.md

 ---
-layout: page
+layout: default
 title: "Malachite Performance"
 permalink: /performance/
 theme: jekyll-theme-slate
 ---

 This is about performance!
-Take 3
+Take 4